Profile image

 • R v JG (Old Bailey) – Joint enterprise attempt murder trial.
 Arrest operation involved 65+ counter terrorist specialist firearms officers.
 Framed by a dishonest complainant.
 JG was acquitted.

-Rabah has also successfully represented clients in lengthy, multi-handed, high-profile, and complex cases for other grave offences.
+Rabah has also successfully represented clients in high-profile and complex cases for other grave offences.

 Recent examples include: